katjam/place-cal-elm-pages-template/README.md

 ## Formatting

-- There is a pre-commit hook that runs `elm-format --yes` that will edit your files when you commit code.
+- There is a pre-commit hook that runs `elm-format --yes`.
+This will format your files when you commit.
 This might interfere with the state of files in your IDE.
 So, we recommend integrating `elm-format@0.8.3` on save into your code editor.
 - You can also manually run `npm run format` to format `.elm` files in `src`.

 ## Testing